MV Golden Ray: Environmental concerns

 In November 2019, The New York Times quoted Fletcher Sams, the executive director of the Altamaha Riverkeeper, a nonprofit that monitors pollution in Georgia's Altamaha River, describing “a concoction of contaminants” already found in the water that included gas and heavy bunker fuel that powered the ship, as well as gasoline, diesel and antifreeze from the vehicles that were being transported.
 As of mid-November 2019, it remained unknown how much had flowed into the sound.
 The discharge could have been limited to a small amount, but the oil and chemicals could have also washed into marshland and seeped into the sediment.
 Concern was also expressed about a new wave of contaminants from the capsized ship when she was cut up for salvage.
 Oil-coated grass and floating tarballs were observed around St. Simon's Sound and St. Simon's Island.
 On 1 August 2021, upon completion of the section six cut of the ship, a significant amount of oil began to leak.
 As a result, beach advisories were issued across the St Simon’s Sound and Jekyll Island area.
-Mitigation strategies were put in place in and around the environmental protection barrier to prevent further spreading of the oil.
+Mitigation strategies were put in place in and around the environmental protection barrier to prevent further spread of the oil.
 The barrier was originally put in place to protect marine life from the dismantling effort.

 Salvage

 The ship had 24 fuel tanks, and all were almost full when she capsized.
 By 27 September, two of them had been pumped out and vents on the others were plugged.
 15,500 US gallons (59,000 L; 12,900 imp gal) had been pumped out, of a total of 300,000 US gallons (1,100,000 L; 250,000 imp gal) believed to be on board.
 The port continued to operate through the salvage process, with some delays.
 The salvage operation was expected to take several months, and a team was sent to Chile to examine her sister ship, Silver Ray, to better understand the internal layout.
-There are twelve tanks near the engine room and twelve elsewhere on the ship.
-The salvage crews are monitoring for any pollution caused by leaks.
+There were twelve tanks near the engine room and twelve elsewhere on the ship.
+The salvage crews were monitoring for any pollution caused by leaks.